sul-dlss-labs/estimation/0001-cloud-resource-deployment.md

 ## Risks / Challenges

 * Existing approach for deploying infrastructure (terraform) cannot be used in conjunction with the proposed approach for deploying code.
-For example, will terraform require a lambda resource when creating an API gateway?
+For example, with the proposed approach, it is not clear if terraform will require a lambda resource when creating an API gateway?

 ## Open Questions